Snowflake-Labs/sfquickstarts/site/sfguides/src/data-engineering-with-snowpark-python-intro/data-engineering-with-snowpark-python-intro.md

 ### What You’ll Build
 During this Quickstart you will accomplish the following things:

-* Load Excel files from your local machine using Python Stored Procedures
+* Load Excel files from an external stage using Python Stored Procedures
 * Setup access to Snowflake Marketplace data
 * Create a data pipeline using Python stored procedures to calculate daily city metrics
 * Orchestrate the pipeline with Tasks API